-Arrest Internal Corrosion in Amine Process Equipment with IGS HVTS Cladding
+Arrest Internal Corrosion in Amine Systems with IGS HVTS Cladding

-IGS stops corrosion mechanisms such as pitting, crevice corrosion, flow enhanced corrosion and general corrosion loss in amine process vessels.
-We use High Velocity Thermal Spray (HVTS) applied cladding of high nobility Corrosion Resistant Alloys (CRA’s) in-situ to protect existing columns during T/A. Since 2001, IGS has protected dozens of amine units for upstream and downstream operations, internally cladding more than 3000 m² of steel.
-HVTS is faster than weld overlay, with no heat affected zones and no need for PWHT.
-Unlike organic coating systems, HVTS metal claddings are a robust, long-term, durable solutions with high mechanical toughness, abrasion resistance, and wide service temperature and pressure ranges, resistant to vessel steam out and cleaning processes.
-We utilize our equipment and technology to apply CRA metal spray cladding to stop amine corrosion almost anywhere in the world.
+IGS stops amine corrosion mechanisms such as pitting, crevice corrosion, flow enhanced corrosion and general corrosion loss in amine process vessels.
+We use High Velocity Thermal Spray (HVTS) applied cladding of high nobility Corrosion Resistant Alloys (CRA’s) in-situ to protect existing amine columns during T/A. Since 2001, IGS has protected dozens of amine units for upstream and downstream operations, internally cladding more than 3000 m² of steel.
+HVTS is faster than weld overlay, with no heat-affected zones and no need for PWHT.
+Unlike organic coating systems, HVTS metal claddings are robust, long-term, durable solutions for amine system corrosion.
+With high mechanical toughness, abrasion resistance, and wide service temperature and pressure ranges, HVTS is resistant to vessel steam out and cleaning processes.
+We utilize our equipment and technology to apply CRA metal spray cladding to stop amine system corrosion almost anywhere in the world.

-In amine units, most of the corrosion is related to acid gas breakout and the subsequent attack of the metal surface, usually at elevated temperature.
+In the amine system, most of the corrosion is related to acid gas breakout and the subsequent attack of the metal surface, usually at elevated temperatures.
 Since corrosion is a chemical reaction, high temperatures always accelerate corrosion activity because reactions occur faster and more aggressively at higher temperatures.

 More potential corrosion mechanisms exist in amine columns.
 In the lower section of a regenerator, for example, carbon steel surfaces not wetted by the amine solution may be attacked by water vapor and the formation of carbonic acid.
 Acid gas ratio, choice of amine (DEA, MEA, MDEA, DGA, AGR, etc.), contaminants, two-phase flow, flashing, high velocities, vessel design, and insulation are all factors at play.
 Pitting, crevice corrosion, flow enhanced corrosion and general corrosion loss are frequent problems.